-What is Tachycardia?
+What Is Tachycardia?

 Symptoms of Tachycardia

-Symptoms of tachycardia can include:
+Signs of tachycardia can include:

-- Chest pain
+- chest pain

-- Shortness of breath
+- shortness of breath

 - Cardioversion: We can often stop ventricular tachycardia with a short electrical shock to the heart.
 The controlled shock restores normal rhythm.

-To make an appointment with a Washington University arrhythmia specialist at Barnes-Jewish Hospital, call 855.925.0631.
+To make an appointment with a Washington University arrhythmia specialist at Barnes-Jewish Hospital in St. Louis, call 888-993-3291.